rajaabhaysingh/inshorts_demo/README.md

-#The project is hosted at: [https://readshort.herokuapp.com/](https://readshort.herokuapp.com/)
+# The project is hosted at: [https://readshort.herokuapp.com/](https://readshort.herokuapp.com/)

 ---

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+---

 ## Available Scripts